vinicioflores/eCommercePoc/README.md

 Run this using embedded Powershell ==> ``az aks create --resource-group NetworkWatcherRg --name KSClusterPOC --node-count 1 --enable-addons monitoring --generate-ssh-keys``

-Then install the Kubernetes client application (allows you to interact with the cluster and deploy apps)
+Then install the Kubernetes client application *kubectl* (allows you to interact with the cluster and deploy apps)

 ``az aks install-cli``

+Then, for security purposes & and as requirement for Kubernetes Azure instance, credentials need to be stored:

+``az aks get-credentials --resource-group NetworkWatcherRg --name myAKSCluster``